Show/hide formula

 Performance considerations

-• Re-initialization: When an element is shown again, all initializations, API calls and onLoad events will run anew
+• Re-initialization: When an element is added to the DOM when the show/hide formula evalutes to truthy, all initializations, API calls and onLoad events will run again

-• DOM updates: Hiding and showing elements forces the browser to recreate DOM nodes, which can be costly for complex components
+• DOM updates: Hiding and showing elements forces the browser to remove and recreate DOM nodes, which can negatively affect page performance for complex components

 • State loss: Any internal state not stored in variables will reset when the element is hidden